IsmailHatim/Game_of_Life/README.md

 "Any live cell with two or three live neighbours survives.
 Any dead cell with three live neighbours becomes a live cell.
 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead."

-# Log
-Some issues at launch (to be fixed).
-Some patterns are not working for some reasons.